jaimergp/external-metadata-mappings/README.md

 # Registry and mappings for external metadata

-This repository prototypes schemas for PEP-725-adjacent PURL registry and downstream mappings could look like.
+This repository prototypes schemas for PEP-725-adjacent PURL-like registry and downstream mappings could look like.

 A Streamlit app to navigate the examples is published at https://external-metadata-mappings.streamlit.app.